pete4abw/lrzip-fe/README.md

 exclusive, (such as `-O and -o`), other can be combined, but only in some modes. (see file `lrzip.options.txt`)

+lrzip-fe.sh now has the ability to present short or long options for lrzip.
+Some options, such as FILTERING, only have long options.
+The selection can be made on the main menu by selecting the **Toggle SHORT/LONG Commands** button.
+At any point, you can restart the choices by selecting the **Restart** button.

 If an option is not selected, it is not shown.
 If an option is not selected and has a default value, the default will silently be used (e.g. lzma compression, versus `--lzma`).
-If an **lrzip.conf** file exists, it's options will be silently used.
+If an **lrzip.conf** file exists, its options will be silently used unless overridden by current option choices.
-Only long options are shown for improved readability.

-lrzip-fe does not execute the lrzip program, merely constructs a command line that may be copied and used.
+lrzip-fe does not execute the lrzip program (yet), merely constructs a command line that may be copied and used.
 Hopefully, lrzip-fe will enhance your usage and understanding of lrzip.

 ## About Dialog